 Policy as PDF

-The Colorado River District`s primary objective with respect to water quality is to protect the ability of the district’s residents to use water beneficially now and in the future.
+The Colorado River District’s primary objective with respect to water quality is to protect the ability of its current and future constituents to use water beneficially while maintaining healthy rivers and the western Colorado economies that depend on those rivers.